 Recently, Statistics Canada posted their yearly update to their lovely dataset: “Summary of charitable donors”.
 I really like it, because it gives you a stark perspective on the state of trackable charitable giving in Canada.

 I’ve been following it for the last few years and used this year’s update to refresh a dashboard that allows you to explore yearly trends in the various metrics they make available.
+Despite the joy at seeing statistics about philanthropy in our country, I shudder to think about the havoc we’ll see in this dashboard next year once they compile the 2020 stats.

 I hope you enjoy this!